avanier/bbd100_cradle/README.md

 # BBD100 Dock

-A USB-C charging dock for the BlackBerry Motion.
+A dock / cradle for the BlackBerry Motion.

+Meant to have a wire plugged in the hole.

 ## Contributing